 How tiered rates are determined

-The Ontario Energy Board (OEB) determines the new Tiered rates at the same time as it sets the time-of-use (TOU) rates.
+The Ontario Energy Board (OEB) determines the new Tiered rates at the same time as it sets the time-of-use (TOU) rates and the ULO rates.
 Considering the energy market, the OEB sets TOU (Time-Of-Use) and Tiered prices based on its forecast of the cost to supply households and small businesses over the next 12 months.

 For residential customers, the threshold changes with the season to reflect changing usage patterns, since most people tend to use more energy to heat homes and to light up their houses during winter due to colder weather and shorter days (with less sunlight.)